MezonHub/xco-blockchain/x/project/spec/01_state.md

 DID), the project's current status, and other user-specified data associated to the project.

-**TxHash**: a value usually set by ixo-cellnode if it is the component that is creating the project.
+**TxHash**: a value usually set by xco-cellnode if it is the component that is creating the project.
 If creating a project using `xcod`, the value of this field is not very relevant.